Dr. Nicole Valenzuela Department of Ecology, Evolution, and Organismal Biology

 251 Bessey Hall.
 Ames, IA 50011

 RESEARCH OVERVIEW We are interested in studying how ecology affects the structure, function, and evolution of the genome and its role in the development and evolution of complex phenotypes.
-This help us understand the evolution of biological diversity and how it responds to environmental change.
+This helps us understand the evolution of biological diversity and how it responds to environmental change.

 Why do organisms vary so remarkably in the ways they produce males and females ?
 Our work focuses on comparative evolutionary and ecological genomics related to the evolution of developmental pathways, particularly those that underlie the development of the sexual phenotype.